 If you realize you have a troll problem, or an individual is being a troll, don't call them out as a troll.
-Not only will you give them the attention they seek, you could be wrong and make someone who wasn't really a troll, feel like they need to live up to that label.
+Not only will you give them the attention they seek, you could be wrong and make someone who wasn't really a troll feel like they need to live up to that label.

-2- Do not engage with the troll in direct confrontation
+2. Don't engage with the troll in direct confrontation

-The thought behind this advice is responding to the antics of trolls encourages them to continue to be disruptive.
+The thought behind this advice is that responding to the antics of trolls encourages them to continue to being disruptive.
 Trolls will purposefully not listen to logic and they don’t care to abide by your forum rules.
 If you see people in your community engaging in verbal wars with trolls, remind them that ignoring an inflammatory comment is the best course of action and explain how they can flag future offensive posts.
 Finally, don't be shy to delete or close discussions that cause your community harm.

-3- Use the moderation tools at your disposal.
+3. Use the moderation tools at your disposal

 If a troll starts to become a major disruption and won't respond to friendly warnings, it might be time to use some of the forum software moderation functionality.
 While some may think banning the account or blocking an IP address is a good enough remedy, it's not the effective solution it once was.
 It's easy for a banned user to re-register under a new name.
 Usually all it takes is a new email address.
 Even an IP address ban is not perfect.
 Many modern ISP's (Internet Service Providers) use dynamic (ever changing) IP address and it's easy for a troll to use a proxy to get around any ban you have in place.